grafana/writers-toolkit/.github/instructions/writers-toolkit.instructions.md

 * List item 3 (wrong)
 ```

-Never use full stops at the end of unordered list items, for example:
+Use full stops at the end of list items if the item is a full sentence, otherwise, omit it.

 ```markdown
 - Works with all languages and frameworks (correct)